CAP Meritorious Service Awards Program

 Established in Honor of Frank W. Hartman

 The CAP Outstanding Service Award Established in Honor of Frank W. Hartman recognizes a Fellow of the CAP for outstanding service to a single CAP program, project, or related endeavor, generally over a long period of time.
 The award honors Frank W. Hartman, MD, FCAP, the first president of the College of American Pathologists.
 The CAP presents this award when merited, not necessarily on an annual basis.
+Nominee submitted by the CAP Executive Staff.

 CAP Pathologist of the Year Award

 The CAP Pathologist of the Year Award honors a CAP leader for outstanding contributions to the field of pathology and to the programs and activities of the College of American Pathologists.
+Nominee submitted by the Council on Membership and Professional Development (CMPD).

 CAP Resident Advocate Award

 The CAP Resident Advocate Award, established in 1990, recognizes outstanding contributions to and support of pathology residents and fellows.
+Nominee submitted by the Residents Forum Executive Committee (RFEC).

 Meritorious Service Award Recipients